aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/organization/README.md

     - CloudFormation StackSets execution role (to deploy the solution across multiple accounts and Regions)

-    - Lambda execution role (for the execution of the Modify-SQLServerSecondaryDocument-Permission Lambda function)
+    - Lambda execution role (for the execution of the ModifySQLServerLTSDiscoverDocumentPermission Lambda function)

 3.  **S3 bucket**

-    This central bucket in the management account stores all the data from resource data syncs across the accounts, as shown in step 8 of Figure 3.
+    This central bucket in the management account stores all the data from resource data syncs across the accounts, as shown in step 8 of Figure 4.

 4.  **Lambda**

-      - The Modify-SQLServerSecondaryDocument-Permission function is used to maintain permissions of the secondary Automation document with the accounts in the organization.
+      - The ModifySQLServerLTSDiscoverDocumentPermission function is used to maintain permissions of the secondary Automation document with the accounts in the organization.